tsungjung411/vue-study/sample/mapGetters.md

 				},
 				getLanguage2: (state) => {
 					// not refer to the state.lang
-					// so this method won't be called when changing state.lang const lang = 'state.lang';
+					// so this method won't be triggered when changing state.lang const lang = 'state.lang';
 					console.log("called getLanguage2(): ", lang);
 					return lang;